mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 # Timeline creation

-The complete timeline can be found in the "Timeline" folder along with a set of sub-timelines each one considering every voice of the ones requested.
+The complete timeline can be found in the "Timeline" folder under the name **"Complete_Timeline.csv"** along with a paginated version called **"Complete_Timeline_Divided.xlsx"** where each requested analysis field has been sorted in a different page to get a more organic view.

 # Device usage analysis